syakirzulkefli/Java-Notes/PART 1/1 - Getting Started/3_Your_First_Java_Program.md

 26. By the same token, we have a concept called package and we use a package to group related classes.

+`Packages > Classes > methods`

 27. So as our applications grow, we're going to end up with hundreds or even thousands of classes.

 28. So we should properly organize these classes into packages.

 29. Now, by convention, the base package for Java project is the domain name of your company in reverse.

-30. So my website is code with mosh.com.
+30. So my website is codewithmosh.com

-31. That is why I'm going to set the base package for this project to come dot code with mosh.
+31. That is why I'm going to set the base package for this project to com.codewithmosh

-32. Now it doesn't mean that you should have an actual domain registered on an internet.
+32. Now it doesn't mean that you should have an actual domain registered on the internet.

 33. This is just a way to create a name space for classes.